nathanphoffman/DeorLang/specification/docs/variables.md

 # Variables

 ## `as` — Type-Inferred Bindings
 `as` creates a binding whose type is derived from the right-hand side at compile time.
-It has three valid forms:
+It has four valid forms:

 ### Scalar literals
 The type is inferred from the literal value.